Sarah-Bue/tic-tac-toe/README.md

 ### Frameworks, Libraries, and Programs
 - [Google Fonts](https://fonts.google.com/) was used to find suitable font pairings, as well import the chosen fonts.

-- [Font Awesome](https://fontawesome.com/) was used to add icons in order to create a better visual experience for UX purposes.
+- [Font Awesome](https://fontawesome.com/) was used to add icons to create a better visual experience for UX purposes.

 - [Favicon](favicon.io) was used to create and import a favicon for the website.

 - [Coolors](https://coolors.co/) was used to generate a color palette for the website.

 - [JPG to PNG](https://jpg2png.com/) was used to convert all images to PNG format.

+- [Veed.io](https://www.veed.io/) was used to convert a screen recording into a gif.

 - [GitPod](https://gitpod.io/) was used for writing code, committing, and then pushing to GitHub.